Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data indicates several noteworthy patterns in the operational efficiency metrics over the observed periods.
+The analysis of the quarterly financial data reveals several notable trends in the company's working capital management over the observed periods.

 Average Inventory Processing Period